 - Augmented Writing and Mental Health

-- Cross-modality and Context-aware Information Retrieval and Accessibility
+- Cross-modality and Context-aware Accessible Information Retrieval

 I am always looking for motivated undergrads/masters who are ambitious about participating in ongoing research work.
 Interested students in conducting UCLA learn-by-research or a lab project in one of the above projects can send me an email to discuss further details.
 I am also open to any collaboration opportunities with other research labs and organizations.